 Google Cloud Storage

-Unlike the previous service, Google Cloud Storage can be considered as a serious service for server backups hosting.
+Unlike the previous service, this one can be considered as a serious Google backup storage solution.
 Here are the reasons:

 - Improved security due to the use of OAuth.